stevengregory/street-fighter-demo/README.md

 ## Description

 A Street Fighter demo featuring the British boxer character Dudley.
-The demo was created using: ES6, RequireJS, Sass, Bower and Gulp.
+The demo was created using: ES6, RequireJS, Gulp and Sass.

 ## Keyboard Moves